-Having everything organized and ready to go will ensure that you keep everything on track.
-You should also be on time or early when meeting in person.
+Having everything organized and ready to go will ensure you keep everything on track.
+It would help if you were on time or early when meeting in person.
 This will show that you are serious about the project, which can lead to more business from the client.
 Make sure that any documents necessary are printed out well in advance so that there is no delay in getting started.
-Always have a backup plan should anything go wrong during the meeting or call − for instance, should there be low battery power on either end of the line.
+Always have a backup plan in case anything goes wrong during the meeting or call − for instance, should there be low battery power on either end of the line.
 Being flexible is essential when working with clients.
-Sometimes without a warning, clients may change their minds about something (it happens).
-However, you should still not compromise on your core values as an individual or company, just because someone else wants something different than what was originally agreed upon by all parties involved.
+Sometimes, without warning, clients may change their minds about something (it happens).
+However, you should still not compromise on your core values as an individual or company just because someone else wants something different than what was initially agreed upon by all parties involved.

-8 Be available to your clients, but not too available!
+8 Be available to your clients, but not too general!

 - Don’t overbook yourself.
 Know how many clients you can handle and turn down new ones when necessary.

-- Be available to your clients, but not too available!
+- Be available to your clients, but not too general!
 Part of building and maintaining client relationships is being accessible and easy to contact.
-However, don’t take on more than you can handle, or else you risk under-delivering on their expectations.
+However, please don’t take on more than you can handle, or you risk under-delivering on their expectations.

-- Don’t be afraid to say no to new projects if they’re taking up too much of your time or resources right now.
+- Don’t be afraid to refuse new projects if they take up too much of your time or resources.
 You might regret it later when clients come back asking for assistance again.
-These clients may have been turned away by someone else who could provide them with higher quality assistance.
-There is nothing wrong with rejecting a project it isn’t worth the effort of completing it properly!
+These clients may have been turned away by someone else who could provide them with higher-quality service.
+There is nothing wrong with rejecting a project.
+It isn’t worth the effort of completing it properly!
 It doesn’t make sense for either party should one party deliver less than stellar work.
-This could be simply because they don’t have anything else going on in their lives at that moment (because then neither do any other projects).
+This could be because they don’t have anything else going on at that moment (because neither do any other projects).

 9 Be transparent in everything you do with your clients

-Being transparent in everything you do with your clients — even if they don’t ask you to be — is vital.
-Transparency builds trust and respect − two key ingredients for any relationship.
+It is vital to be transparent in everything you do with your clients — even if they don’t ask you to be.
+Transparency builds trust and respect − two critical ingredients for any relationship.
 Trust is an essential part of any business relationship.
 Trust must be earned over time by being open and authentic with your clients.
-If they see that you‘re not hiding anything from them or trying to pull the wool over their eyes, they’ll feel confident to work with you.
+If they see that you’re not hiding anything from them or trying to pull the wool over their eyes, they’ll feel confident to work with you.
 They will then start viewing you as an ally rather than a competitor.

 10 Make sure you are on the same page in terms of goals

-Make sure you are on the same page in terms of goals, expectations, and what you can deliver at all times.
+Ensure you are aligned regarding goals, expectations, and what you can consistently deliver.
 There should never be any surprises later on.
-Such could cause serious problems in both the short and long term for your business relationship.
-You should also consider having a clear agreement with your client about the roles each party will play in achieving these goals.
+Such could cause severe problems in both the short and long term for your business relationship.
+It would help if you also considered explicitly agreeing with your client about each party’s roles in achieving these goals.
 For example, one party may be responsible for creating marketing materials (such as advertisements).
 They should not be held accountable if they do not receive any client feedback on whether those materials were successful − this would be outside the scope of their responsibility.

-If you want to be successful in business, it’s crucial to build strong relationships with your clients.
+Building solid relationships with your clients is crucial to succeed in business.
 These tips should help you get onto the right track, one in which you lay a strong foundation for future success.